learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 <img src='domain.gif'>

-### Data Collection
+### Data Mining

-After asking the analytical question and identifying objectives for your analysis, the next stage of analysis is to identify and gather the required data.
+After agreeing the analytical question(s), identifying the objective for your analysis, the next stage of analysis is to identify and gather the required data.

 Data mining is a process of identifying and collecting data of interest from different sources - databases, text files, APIs, the Internet and even printed documents.
 Some of the questions that you may ask yourself at this stage are: